Osprey came back from the brink once. Now chicks are dying in nests, and some blame overfishing

 Menhaden help sustain one of the world's largest fisheries, worth more than $200 million at the docks in 2023.
 Used as bait, the fish are critical for valuable commercial targets such as Maine lobster.
 They're also beloved by sportfishermen.

 The modern industry is dominated by Omega Protein, a Reedville, Virginia, company that is a subsidiary of Canadian aquaculture giant Cooke.
-The company pushed back at the idea that fishing is the cause of osprey decline, although it did acknowledge that fewer menhaden are showing up in some parts of the bay.
+The harvesting of the menhaden is performed by an American company, Ocean Harvesters, which is based in Reedville and contracts with Omega, which handles processing.
+The companies pushed back at the idea that fishing is the cause of osprey decline, although they did acknowledge that fewer menhaden are showing up in some parts of the bay.

 Federal data show osprey breeding is in decline in many parts of the country, including where menhaden is not harvested at all, said Ben Landry, an Omega spokesperson.
 Climate change, pollution and development could be playing a role, said Landry and others with the company.